JunkyByte/iris/README.md

 For remote connections iris will try to load from your `ssh-agent` first, if it fails right now it uses `~/.ssh/id_rsa` as a key.
 (This will be a config option at some point)

+## Under the hood
+Iris uses `asyncssh` (which I reccomend) for sftp file monitoring / writing, `aiofile` for async local file writing, `watchdog` for monitoring file changes, `rich` for pretty printing, `pyYAML` for configuration files.

 ## Contribute / Issues
 Please create an issue if you have any request / problem or want to contribute.